Cold plasma therapy for mobile wound care

 - Treatment of donor sites of split-thickness skin grafts

-Cold plasma treatment works on several levels simultaneously and supplements standard wound care with an innovative, effective therapeutic impulse.
-It can help to restart stagnating healing processes and provides outpatient teams with effective support in complex wound situations.
+Cold plasma therapy works on multiple levels at once, complementing standard wound care with an innovative and effective therapeutic approach.
+It can help reactivate stalled healing processes and gives outpatient care teams reliable support in managing complex wounds.

 Proven deep-acting microcirculation